wp-plugins/slickr-flickr/readme.txt

 * With manual or autoplay slideshows
 * Works with various LightBoxes such as Evolution LightBox, FancyBox, Highslide, LightBox Plus, Pretty Photo, Slimbox, ShadowBox, Shutterbox and ThickBox.
 * See http://www.slickrflickr.com/ for tutorials on using the plugin
-* Latest version 1.30 has improved galleria theme support and a random photos option for Pro users
+* Latest version 1.31 fixed bug with display of original size photos and also introduced quarterly billing for Slickr Flickr Pro
 * See http://www.slickrflickr.com/about/ for full version history
 * See http://www.slickrflickr.com/pro/ for Pro Edition Priority Support and Bonus Features